jelmervanvugt/cpp-synchronized-buffer/README.md

 ## Group 2 - Modification
 Every operation classified in group 2 (write, remove, bind, unbind) follow the same mutex pattern when maintaining mutual exclusion.

 Before a thread can execute a modifying operation on the buffer it has to make sure there are no other threads currently reading and/or executing other modifying operations.
 This is done by `m_mod_queued.lock()`.
-When the thread receives the lock other threads that want to read of modify the buffer have to wait till the current thread has finished its modification and released the lock.
-However, it is still possible that there are threads in the middle of a reading operation.
+When the thread receives the lock other threads that want to read or modify the buffer have to wait till the current thread has finished its modification and released the lock.
+However, it is still possible that threads exist that are currently in the middle of a reading operation.
 This is why the current thread also calls `m_currentlyReading.lock()`.
-When the thread has both locks it can execute its modifying operation without external interference.
+When the thread has acquired both locks it can execute it's modifying operation without external interference or concurently executing with reading operations.
 After finishing it releases both locks.

 ### Bind / Unbind
 When a vector in C++ is initialized an integer can be given which binds the capacity of the vector at a certain size.
 When no argument is given it does not have a bound.
 The generic vector that is used to store the buffer values also does not have a bound.
 When the buffer is bound the vector stays infinite but the buffer manually keeps track of the size of the vector and checks if a write operation will exceeds this bound.
 When the `unbind()` function is called the bound is removed and the buffer will always allow write operations.
 This because the vector that stores the values has no bound.